antarctica/bas-style-kit-pug-templates/README.md

 * `bsk_attributes.site_nav_brand_href`
 * `bsk_attributes.site_nav_launcher`

-These variables do not normally, and should not, need to be changed:
+These variables do not normally, and should not, need to be changed or set:

 * `attributes.site_back_to_top_target_id`
 * `attributes.site_main_content_target_id`